CRBN Paddle Update as of 03/20/2023

 What’s Next for CRBN?

-For now, CRBN paddles are no longer USAPA approved.
-So, if you’re playing with a CRBN paddle that is no longer on USA Pickleball’s Approved Paddle List, it might be a good idea to hold onto it and see where this all ends.
+Select CRBN Paddles are banned, if you are unsure as to which paddle is banned check and see if there is a serial number on the face of the paddle, if yes, your paddle is legal for play.
 It’s important to remember that this will only impact participants in USA Pickleball-sanctioned events and is still legal for recreational play.
 A paddle not passing the test is not uncharted territory but knowing some CRBN paddles have not failed the test but have still been removed from USA Pickleball’s Approved list is definitely a unique situation.

 We hope that this cleared up some confusion.
 If you have any additional questions or concerns, please don’t hesitate to reach out to our Paddle Experts.
 They're available via phone at 866-382-3465, email at email@example.com, or you can click here to live chat.
 We’re here to help from Click to Court!